Due to the current global situation, all in-person classes are cancelled until further notice.

 How do I start?

-You can book straight on to your first class or, if you have more questions, or would like to discuss any concerns or health issues you have that might affect you doing pilates, please call Lisa on 07952 489027 or drop me an email.
+You can book straight on to your first class by calling Lisa on 07952 489027 or email [email protected].
+If you have more questions, or would like to discuss any concerns or health issues you have that might affect you doing Pilates, please don’t hesitate to get in touch.

 What should I wear?